-We need to be able to confess to God when we’re not able to let go of our burdens, worries, fears, finances or relationships to Him.
+We need to be able to confess to God when we’re not able to let go of our burdens, worries, fears, finances, or relationships to Him.
 Nothing is a surprise to Him.
 He wants us to be free to tell Him when we’re struggling.

-2. Surrender to God in Prayer then Decide to let go
+2. Surrender to God through Prayer

 “Prayer relieves the stress of perceived inactivity.
 Now that God has been given the task, you don’t have to worry about it any longer.
 God has his people on it.
 With less stress comes more strength.”Max Lucado, The Greatest Gift

-Holding on to our challenges or worries doesn’t actually achieve much.
+Holding on to our challenges or worries doesn’t achieve much.
 Worrying doesn’t take the problem away.
 Holding on to fear doesn’t make us more courageous.

 “Which of you by worrying can add one cubit to his stature?
 “Matthew 6:27